 - Giving tips on how to stay healthy while working nights.

-You can make sure that both your business and your staff get the best from night shift work by considering health and safety and through the implementation of efficient rota planning policies.
+You can make sure your business and staff get the best from night shift work by considering health & safety procedures.

 You should also look to implement efficient rota planning policies.
 This can help your business to keep track of each worker and how long they’re shifts last.